kaw092/final-paper-beng183/Final_Paper.md

 ![equa4](eq4.PNG)</br>

-Yij is the expression level of gene j in sample i Sensitivityi is the drug sensitivity of sample i
+* Yij is the expression level of gene j in sample i </br>
+* Sensitivityi is the drug sensitivity of sample i</br>
-Agei denotes the age of sample i,
+* Agei denotes the age of sample i,</br>
-Sexi denotes the sex of sample i
+* Sexi denotes the sex of sample i</br>
-Batchi denotes the batch information of sample i, Canceri denotes the cancer type of sample i
+* Batchi denotes the batch information of sample i,</br>
+* Canceri denotes the cancer type of sample i </br>
-Tissuei denotes the tissue type of sample i
+* Tissuei denotes the tissue type of sample i </br>
-Genotypeik denotes the k-th principle component value of the genotype profile for the i-th sample εij is the error term βj is the regression intercept γj is the sensitivity regression coefficient (if γj > 0positively associated and negatively associated if γj < 0) λj is the age regression coefficient μj is the sex regression coefficient θj is the batch regression coefficient κj is the cancer type regression coefficient ϕj is the tissue regression coefficient δk is the regression coefficient for the k-th genotype PC.
+* Genotypeik denotes the k-th principle component value of the genotype profile for the i-th sample </br>
+* εij is the error term </br>
+* βj is the regression intercept </br>
+* γj is the sensitivity regression coefficient (if γj > 0positively associated and negatively associated if γj < 0) </br>
+* λj is the age regression coefficient</br>
+* μj is the sex regression coefficient</br>
+* θj is the batch regression coefficient</br>
+* κj is the cancer type regression coefficient</br>
+* ϕj is the tissue regression coefficient </br>
+* δk is the regression coefficient for the k-th genotype PC.</br>
-Sexi, Batchi, Canceri, Tissuei are factor variables.
+* Sexi, Batchi, Canceri, Tissuei are factor variables.</br>

 From the outputted sensitivity coefficients, a permutation test was run 1,000 times to determine if each gene was found significantly sensitive to each drug.
 A gene was considered significantly sensitive to a drug if the value of its sensitivity coefficient was determined greater than or less than 0 by the permutation test.
 Further, Benjamini Hochberg method was used to adjust the p-values with a False Discovery Rate (FDR) of less than 0.1.
 Drugs with 20 or less DRAs identified were not included in the rest of the study leaving 14 drugs after this analysis.